 Forgot where you left your keys?
-Get some coriander to help you with your memory!
+One study suggests that coriander essential oil could help you with your memory!

 Used since Ancient Egypt’s time, the coriander plant was widely cultivated all over Europe and the Middle East.
 It is native of Morocco and known to be one of the very first culinary herbs.
-Since then, coriander has been known to carry a wide variety of uses we’ll investigate below.
+Since then, coriander has been known to carry a wide variety of uses.

 Coriander Essential Oil comes from the same plant that produces Cilantro Essential Oil but is extracted from the seed rather than the leaves.
 The plant is soft and would grow up to 20 inches tall, with small umbels of flowers, white or very pale pink in color.
 The seed oil comes out colorless to pale yellow in color.